Selling isn’t a debate -so why are you still leading with facts?

 Don’t win the debate.
 Win the buyer.

 “I don’t need an investment manager.
 I know how to invest and I do a good job at it,” the prospect tells you.
 Now, selling investment products, you can choose to lead with fact thus: “Our company has 53 years’ experience in investing.
 We are in 9 countries and are the leading investment firm in each.
 You will benefit a lot from this.”
-And you are right – If you were debating.
+And you are right – if you were debating.
 He surely cannot be more competent than your firm’s wealth of experience.
 On that front, you win.
-But this is selling and you have just transferred the wrong energy-you have just belittled the customer, in essence telling him, “Hatoshi.”
+But this is selling and you have just transferred the wrong energy-you have just belittled the customer, in essence telling him, “Hutoshi.”
 Is he moved?
 Oh, yes.
 Moved to become defensive and dismiss you with, “I’m okay with my inadequacies.”
 Or, come out guns blazing with, “So you think that….”

-Now, if only, seeing the statement for what it is, an objection, you had led with,” “I’m sure you do a good job at money management.
+Now, if only, seeing the statement for what it is, an objection, you had led with, “I’m sure you do a good job at money management.
 I’m sure you also know that most wives outlive their husbands.
 If something should happen to you, would she be able to handle everything by herself?”
 This time the energy you transfer is different.
 It’s respectful, shows concern and deepens the quality on engagement.
 You’ve moved him, gently, toward reconsidering.
 You’ve sold a feeling.

 The shoe seller who led with curiosity

 When a hawker sees the lady prospect glance at the shoes he is selling, he moves her with, “Kuona ni bure.”
 By telling her, “Browsing is free” he invites her to do so.
-He moves her further with “Kujaribu ni bure,” (Trying is free) and continues to move her all the way to wrapping her old pair because she has been moved to buy a new one.
+He moves her further with “Kujaribu ni bure,” (Trying is free) and continues to move her all the way to wrapping and presenting her with the old pair because she has been moved to buy a new one.
 Without asking her once: “Unataka kununua kiatu?”
 Which is leading with fact.

 Lead with feeling, not fact